Barossa Valley Cheese Company

 The Tanunda Hotel is right amongst the action, and you’ll have the best view in the house if you snag a spot on the balcony.
 Settle in for lunch and taste some of the Barossa’s finest produce and wines.

-When you’re in an internationally-acclaimed wine region with over 80 cellar doors, it would be remiss not to experience some of them.
+You’re in an internationally acclaimed wine region with over 80 cellar doors – be sure to experience some of them!

-Yalamba is another historic winery in the Barossa with an impressive variety of wines you can enjoy while meandering through the picturesque grounds.
+Yalumba is another historic winery in the Barossa, with an impressive variety of wines for guests to enjoy while meandering through the picturesque grounds.

-If that’s not enough, head to the skies and get a birds-eye view of the stunning Barossa from a hot air balloon!
-Rides last for about an hour, first thing in the morning.
-Celebrate with a champagne breakfast and gourmet breakfast upon return.
+If that’s not enough, head to the skies and get a bird’s-eye view of the stunning Barossa from a hot air balloon!
+Rides last for about an hour and leave first thing in the morning.
+Celebrate with a champagne breakfast and gourmet treats upon return.

 Barossa Valley Chocolates will leave you feeling like a kid in a candy store with their experiences!
-Not only can you watch the chocolate being made in the factory or indulge in some homemade ice cream, but kids can become a chocolatier for the day in the junior chocolate workshop.
+Not only can you watch the chocolate being made in the factory or indulge in some homemade ice cream, but kids can become chocolatiers for the day in the junior chocolate workshop.

-A trip to the Barossa isn’t complete without visiting Seppeltsfield which is home to 420 acres of ancient vineyard, gardens and heritage-listed architecture.
-Here you can explore their world class cellar door & tasting rooms, FINO Restaurant, Octeine Coffee and JamFactory Contemporary Art & Design studio.
+A trip to the Barossa isn’t complete without visiting Seppeltsfield, home to 420 acres of ancient vineyard, gardens and heritage-listed architecture.
+Here you can explore their world class cellar door and tasting rooms, FINO Restaurant, Octeine Coffee and JamFactory Contemporary Art & Design studio.

-There is a seemingly endless amount of places to stay in the Barossa from five-star luxury to cottages tucked among vineyards.
+There is a seemingly endless amount of places to stay in the Barossa, from five-star luxury to rustic cottages tucked among vineyards.
 For accommodation along the race route, check out Tanunda Cottages, Discovery Parks or Barossa Bed and Breakfast.
 For more accommodation options, visit: https://southaustralia.com/destinations/barossa/accommodation